-Containment

-submitted from August 10 for travel starting on August 17.

-•

-Made mask-wearing mandatory in crowded

-places and on public transport.

-•

-Resumed cross-border travel between

-Malaysia and Singapore via the Reciprocal

-Green Lane (for essential business and

-official purposes only) and the Periodic

-Commuting Arrangement (for visitors

-holding a long-term pass in the other country for work or business purposes).

-Announced the extension of the RMCO

-until December 31.
-The ban on foreign

-tourists remain.

-Imposed entry ban on 23 countries with

-over 150,000 COVID-19 cases.

-Relaxed entry ban on visit pass-holders

-from 23 countries.

-•

-1111 - Imposed ophonood MCO is four districts in

-es until Isly.
-Imposed enhanced MCO in four districts in Sabah from September 29-October 12;

-וטוע. ז enhanced MCO (EMCO) means entry and

-er to exit into those areas are restricted and all

-ents, businesses except for essential services

-om are shut.

-gold

-es of were

-eir

-values

-cent of

-[Sarawak] Tightened travel conditions for these intending to enter the state, following

-those intending to enter the state, following the rise in COVID-19 cases in neighboring

-Sabah.

-[Sarawak] Imposed stricter travel measures

-by prohibiting Malaysians and non-citizens
+2 • • • • Containment submitted from August 10 for travel starting on August 17. • Made mask-wearing mandatory in crowded places and on public transport. • Resumed cross-border travel between Malaysia and Singapore via the Reciprocal Green Lane (for essential business and official purposes only) and the Periodic Commuting Arrangement (for visitors holding a long-term pass in the other country for work or business purposes).
+Announced the extension of the RMCO until December 31.
+The ban on foreign tourists remain.
+Imposed entry ban on 23 countries with over 150,000 COVID-19 cases.
+Relaxed entry ban on visit pass-holders from 23 countries. • es until Isly. er to ents, om gold es of were ir values cent of Imposed enhanced MCO in four districts in Sabah from September 29-October 12; enhanced MCO (EMCO) means entry and exit into those areas are restricted and all businesses except for essential services are shut.
+[Sarawak] Tightened travel conditions for those intending to enter the state, following the rise in COVID-19 cases in neighboring Sabah.
+[Sarawak] Imposed stricter travel measures by prohibiting Malaysians and non-citizens